The dehumanising treatment of the Windrush generation by the Home Office needs to be challenged, writes Marcus Daniel

 If you enjoyed this, and want more like it, then please consider making a donation, it can be anything from £2 and takes no time at all.
 Or give what you can afford from £2 per month and become an MD member.

-Marcus Stow is an IT Manager from East London of Bajan and English parentage, he has also written about LGBT issues at The Queerness.
+Marcus Daniel lives in East London and is of Bajan and English parentage, he has also written about LGBT issues at The Queerness.
 You can usually find him giving opinions on race, LGBT issues, gentrification and Whitney Houston @marcusjdl.

 All work published on MD is the intellectual property of its creators, and requires permission to be republished.
 Contact us if you have any questions.